 The IBM705 was the first true "business computer" that IBM produced; it was introduced in 1954 and was marketed into the early 1960s.
-It was considered one of the most powerful data processing systems of its time, and many companies that required very large amounts of data processing and storage either bought or rented this computer.
-The IBM705 used circuit boards of vacuum tubes, resistors and capacitors - so primative compared to today's computers - with an asounding total of 10,000 vacuum tubes!
-Due to the heat generated by all the computer's elecronis, the system required massive temperature control (a/c) and "cleanroom" air filtering to keep the equipment cool and clean.
-These "computer rooms" were always carefully controlled and managed, often leading to a an aura of mystery to those not working there...
+It was considered one of the most powerful data processing systems of its time, and many companies that required very large amounts of data processing and storage either bought or rented this computer system.
+The IBM705 used circuit boards of vacuum tubes, resistors and capacitors - so primative compared to today's computers - with an astounding total of 10,000 vacuum tubes!
+Due to the heat generated by all the computer's elecronics, the system needed massive temperature control (a/c) and "cleanroom" air filtering to keep the equipment cool and clean.
+The "computer rooms" of that day were always carefully controlled and managed, often creating an aura of mystery to those not working there.

 When Mike first started at Field Enterprises Educational Corporation, he was delivering boxes and materials to a special climate-controlled room.
-At the time, there was a large and mysterious electronic machine there that was called "the Computer" (the special room was called "The Computer Room".
-Everything associated with this place was considered very secretive, as all who worked there were young men in suits...not like the other employees at FEEC.
+At the time, there was a large and mysterious electronic machine there that was called "the Computer" (the special room was called "The Computer Room").
+Everything associated with this place seemed secretive, as all who worked there were young men in suits...unlike the other employees at FEEC.

 (FEEC had 2)